 - Lead over at least four logs or poles.
 These can be in a straight line, curved, zigzag, or raised.
 The space between the logs is to be measured and the path the horse is to take should be the measuring point.
-Trotovers cannot be elevated in Novice classes.
+Trotovers cannot be elevated.
 All elevated elements must be placed in a cup, notched block, or otherwise secured so they cannot roll.
 The height should be measured from the ground to the top of the element.
-Spacing for walkovers and trotovers should be as follows or increments thereof. - a.
+Spacing for walkovers and Trot-overs should be as follows or increments thereof. - a.
 Walk-overs.
-The spacing for walkovers shall be 20" to 24" (50- 60 cm) and may be elevated to 12" (30 cm).
-Elevated walkovers should be set at least 22" (55 cm) apart. - b.
+The spacing for walkovers shall be 20" to 24" (50-60cm) and may be elevated to 12" (30cm).
+Elevated walkovers should be set at least 22" (55cm) apart. - b.
 Trot-overs.
-The spacing for trotovers shall be 3' to 3'3" (90- 100 cm) and may be elevated to 8" (20 cm).
+The spacing for trot-overs shall be 3' to 3'3" (90-100cm).